777arc/textbook/content/frequency_domain.rst

    :scale: 60 %
    :align: center

 Scaling in time is essentially shrinking or expanding the signal in the x-axis.
 What this property tells us is that when we do that, the frequency domain also scales, but inversely.
 So, for example, when we transmit bits faster, we have to use more frequencies.
 This is why higher data rate signals take up more bandwidth/spectrum.
-If time-frequency scaling was proportional instead of inversely proportional then the celluler carriers would be able to transmit all the bits per second they wanted without paying billions for spectrum!
+If time-frequency scaling was proportional instead of inversely proportional then the cellular carriers would be able to transmit all the bits per second they wanted without paying billions for spectrum!
 Unfortunately that's not the case.

 Convolution Property: